-Longer hours and easy access near the ALA Lounge and Networking Uncommons in the North Lobby, Level 1 of the Boston Convention and Exhibition Center (BCEC) make it convenient to shop and browse at the ALA Store at Midwinter Meeting.
-The ALA Store offers products that meet the widest range of your promotional and continuing education/professional development needs—as well as fun gift items.
-Make sure to carve out some time in your schedule to stop by and examine the many new and bestselling items available!
+Located just inside the Shuttle Bus Entrance at the Orange County Convention Center, the ALA Store offers products that meet the widest range of your promotional and continuing education/professional development needs—as well as fun gift items.
+Make sure to carve out some time in your schedule during the conference to stop by and examine the many new and bestselling items available!

 CHICAGO — Public libraries across the nation continue to transform themselves into learning centers for infants, toddlers, and preschoolers.
 There are many resources available to help librarians create baby-friendly play spaces and enhanced storytimes, but until now there has been gap in the literature addressing the developmental needs and changing behaviors of babies and toddlers.
 Parents and caregivers can also present unique service challenges.
 Debra J.